jcharman/RPi-Morse-Code/README.md

 # RPi-Morse-Code
-Takes a morse code sentence and runs a device on GPIO pin 18 to match the morse code.
+Takes a sentence, converts to morse code and runs a device on GPIO pin 18 to match the morse code.